By Brent Wernsing

 He didn’t want food.
 He didn’t care about our cat.
 He didn’t want sweets.
 He didn’t even want slime, which he made clear by throwing it at the window.

 We finally made our way inside, because well, he had to pee.
 I showed him where, so I was helpful.
-He didn’t want to flush, he didn’t want to wash his hands, he rushed through it and quickly wanted to get his eyes on the man who brought him there.
+He didn’t want to flush, he didn’t want to wash his hand quickly wanted to get his eyes on the man who brought him there.
 HE DIDN’T WANT HIM TO LEAVE.
 He was his last hope to get back to his family.

 I kept him inside with an excuse that I didn’t want him getting bit by mosquitos.
 The man who brought him stayed outside.
 So he made me open the blinds so he could see him.